Provision and practice for pupils with SEND

 - New SENCO in post

-We have experienced period of change with Education Health and Care plans replacing Statements on a rolling programme.
+We have experienced a period of change with Education Health and Care plans replacing Statements on a rolling programme.
 Following the Rochford Review, the statutory requirement for teachers to use performance scales, (P-scales), to assess pupils with SEND, who are not working at the standard of national curriculum assessments was removed and replaced with Pre-Key Stage Standards in 2018.
 Provision and practice for pupils with SEND in my school required review.

 When reviewing whole school change I used our ‘Solutions Oriented Schools’ (SOS) principles.
 I evaluated what works well, and what requires improvement and identified that many of our successes resulted from systems.
 Frequently, the solutions posed are too simple to deal with the full complexity of the problem.
 There was a need for improvements to the systems in place to support pupils with SEND.